 About us

-Specialising in various learning difficulties and disabilities including Cerebral Palsy as well as visual impairment, hearing impairment and more complex medical needs.
-Secondary provision for children with social, speech and language communication difficulties.
+We specialise in supporting children with a wide range of learning difficulties and disabilities, including cerebral palsy, visual impairment, hearing impairment, and complex medical needs.
+We also provide secondary provision for children with social, speech, and language communication difficulties.

 Overview